-These PAR proteins reside in the cell cortex, a dynamic layer of protein filaments that lies just inside the cell membrane.
-Before polarization, the PAR proteins are distributed throughout the cortex, where they move freely.
-During polarization, the cortex contracts, and this causes different PAR proteins to separate, and accumulate at either the front or back of the cell, thereby breaking their previously symmetrical organization and establishing polarity along the front/back axis.
-However, the mechanism by which contractile activity transports and segregates PAR proteins remains
+and accumulate at either the front or back of the cell, thereby breaking their previously symmetrical organization and establishing polarity along the front/ back axis.
+However, the mechanism by which contractile activity transports and segregates PAR proteins remains unclear.

 Tension flow